Years Represented: 1999-2000

 7).
 Bigger, heavier cars tend to pinball the ZZ-S around,

-as they often way hundreds, sometimes thousands more pounds.
+as they often weigh hundreds, sometimes thousands more.

 Originally Published: November 10, 2005